bgopikrishna/content/blog/getting-started-with-webpack.md

 #### Using third-party libraries and modules

-Now let's move the `calcAge` function into a new file called `src/utils.js`, So that we can reuse it in other places as well.
+Now let's move the `calcAge` function into a new file called `src/utils.js` So that we can reuse it in other places.

 ```javascript
 export function calcAge(dob) {